mstade/contrib/CONTRIB.md

 6. Do the changes alter documentation in such a way that it is incorrect or otherwise doesn't fit the de facto style of writing?
   - Back up any claims of incorrectness with fact – if possible – and see if these issues can be resolved
   - Consider whether the style of writing should change to accomodate the contribution
+7. Do the changes violate the license of the project?

 When reviewing the changes, remember to base your views in fact, not opinion.
 Here are a few reasons that should *never* be cause for rejecting a change: